usergithub001/Generic-ESQL-Utilities/README.md

-# Generic ESQL-Utilities for IBM Message Broker and IBM Integration Bus
+# Generic ESQL-Utilities
-**For Message Broker 6,7&8 and IIB 9 and beyond**
+**For Message Broker 6,7&8 and Integration Bus 9 and beyond**

 ## Wiki
 Read the [Wiki pages](https://github.com/mqsiuser/Generic-ESQL-Utilities/wiki) for further information about the project.